-'Green growth' is increasingly embraced by liberal states and corporate actors yet 'greenwashed' technology solutions offer a false choice between alternatives, which are paradoxically related.
-We argue that proposals for 'green' growth create a deafening silence around the globalised nature of the current environmental crisis and suppress arguments around ecological and climate debt made by scholars and policy makers in the semi-periphery and periphery of the global economy (Martinez-Alier et al. 2014; Warlenius et al. 2015).
-The blithe response by mining companies to legitimate concerns of serious social and environmental harm is indicative of their confidence that their role in the supply chain is guaranteed by the regulatory structures which have served them well to date.
+'Green growth' is increasingly embraced by liberal states and corporate actors, yet 'greenwashed' technology solutions offer a false choice between alternatives that are paradoxically related.
+We argue that proposals for 'green' growth create a deafening silence around the globalised nature of the current environmental crisis and suppress arguments regarding ecological and climate debt made by scholars and policymakers in the semi-periphery and periphery of the global economy (Martinez-Alier et al. 2014; Warlenius, Pierce and Ramasar 2015).
+The blithe response by mining companies to legitimate concerns of serious social and environmental harms is indicative of their confidence that their role in the supply chain is guaranteed by the regulatory structures that have served them well to date.
 'Greenwashing' does nothing to prevent the externalisation of social and environmental harms to the economic periphery and reinforces rather than supplants imperialist expansionism and ongoing extractivism.
-As we discussed in the case of DeepGreen, the centralisation of oil and gas capital in deepsea mining provides a direct conduit for private enclosure-for the purposes of industrial plunder-of one of the most critical wild spaces on the planet, a vast fragile and irreplaceable ecosystem legally set aside for the benefit of all.
+As we discussed in the case of DeepGreen, the centralisation of oil and gas capital in deep-sea mining provides a direct conduit for the private enclosure-for the purposes of industrial plunder-of one of the most critical wild spaces on the planet, a vast, fragile and irreplaceable ecosystem legally set aside for the benefit of all.

-The claim that continued economic growth under the current capitalist order can be 'green' needs to be squarely called into dispute and be on the agenda of both green and digital criminologies.
-We need to move beyond a capitalist realism (Fisher 2009) with its vested arguments that we can consume our way out of the current unsustainable trajectory, led by the new innovations of venture capitalists.
-The panacea of 'green growth' is now assumed in national and international policy, including in the UN Sustainable Development Goals even though 'empirical evidence on resource use and carbon emissions does not support green growth theory' (Hickel and Kallios 2019: 469).
-If we are serious about justice and human rights we need to work towards decoupling our economies from extractivism.
-To centre the more-than-human we need, as Wallerstein (2005) argues, to 'push decommodification wherever [we] can... and open our mind to radical alternatives for the future' (Wallerstein 2005: 1227).
-Working beyond our narrow fields of interest we are better able to work with environmental defenders and activists in both the core and periphery of the global economy, to support the possibilities that are opened up by the prospects of a post-extractivist, postcapitalist, and post-anthropocentric economy (Yigitcanlar et al. 2019).
+The claim that continued economic growth under the current capitalist order can be 'green' needs to be squarely called into dispute and on the agenda of both green and digital criminologies.
+We need to move beyond a capitalist realism (Fisher 2009) with its vested arguments that we can consume our way out of the current unsustainable trajectory, led by the innovations of venture capitalists.
+The panacea of 'green growth' is now assumed in national and international policies, including in the UN Sustainable Development Goals, even though 'empirical evidence on resource use and carbon emissions does not support green growth theory' (Hickel and Kallis 2020: 469).
+If we are serious about justice and human rights, we need to work towards decoupling our economies from extractivism.
+To centre the more-thanhuman approach, we need to, as Wallerstein (2005) argued, 'push decommodification wherever [we] can ... and open our mind to radical alternatives for the future' (Wallerstein 2005: 1227).
+Working beyond our narrow fields of interest, we are better able to work with environmental defenders and activists in both the core and periphery of the global economy to support the possibilities that are opened up by the prospects of a post-extractivist, post-capitalist and post-anthropocentric economy (Foth et al. 2021; Moore 2017; Yigitcanlar, Foth and Kamruzzaman 2019).
 Our paper suggests that digital technology may be conceived of as both a central driver and facilitator of extractivism and imperialism.
-We need more research, including in criminology, to better understand the role of digital technology in taking us towards more desirable, more-thanhuman futures.
+We need more research, including in criminology, to better understand the role of digital technology in taking us towards more desirable, more-than-human futures.